Onetime 'King of Europe' Tusk now fights to lead Poland

 Supercharged by PiS, Poland’s political polarisation sees Tusk viewed as the saviour of Polish democracy by his backers and an aloof representative of the elite by the ruling camp.
 This elite, in the propaganda of PiS, is not so much Poland’s but Germany’s or Russia’ or both.

 PiS habitually throws charges of Tusk being virtually an agent of foreign influence.
-Tusk was supposed to increase the retirement age in Poland after consulting then German Chancellor Angela Merkel (a claim that does not hold water).
+Tusk was supposed to increase the retirement age in Poland after consulting then-German Chancellor Angela Merkel (a claim that does not hold water).

-He had also failed to see through Russia President Vladimir Putin, PiS claims, and there are thinly veiled accusations of him letting Moscow get away with the responsibility for the 2010 crash of Polish presidential plane with then President Lech Kaczynski, his wife Maria, and 93 other people onboard (another claim lacking credibility).
+He had also failed to see through Russia President Vladimir Putin, PiS claims, and there are thinly veiled accusations of him letting Moscow get away with the responsibility for the 2010 crash of Polish presidential plane with then-President Lech Kaczynski, his wife Maria, and 93 other people onboard (another claim lacking credibility).

-Tusk’s black legend – made up of both real failures of his rule and the largely fabricated or grotesquely exaggerated claims by PiS propaganda – has prevented him breaking through the glass ceiling of Civic Platform support, which had looked possible when crowds cheered him on in Warsaw in June.
+Tusk’s black legend – made up of both real failures of his rule and the largely fabricated or grotesquely exaggerated claims by PiS propaganda – has prevented him from breaking through the glass ceiling of Civic Platform support, which had looked possible when crowds cheered him on in Warsaw in June.

 The money's there now